Naresuan-class frigate

 The Naresuan-class frigate (ชุดเรือหลวงนเรศวร) is an enlarged modified version of the Chinese-made Type 053 frigate with Western weaponry, cooperatively designed by the Royal Thai Navy and China but built by the China State Shipbuilding Corporation in Shanghai.
 The ships came at 2 billion baht each, less than the 8 billion baht claimed price tag for Western-built frigates.

+Upon delivery, the Royal Thai Navy complained of the poor quality of the ships.
+The damage control system was very limited, with very basic fire suppression systems.
+It was claimed that if the ships’ hulls were breached, they would quickly be lost to flooding.
+The Thai Navy had to spend considerable time and effort to correct these issues.